Understanding Option Greeks: A Comprehensive Guide to Key Metrics in Options Trading

 4. Vega (ν)

-• Positive Vega: Long options gain value as volatility rises.
+• Positive Vega: Long options gain value as volatility increases.

-• Negative Vega: Short options lose value as volatility rises.
+• Negative Vega: Short options lose value when volatility rises.

 How to Use Vega?

-• Volatility Trading: Vega is crucial when trading volatility.
-Traders expecting an increase in volatility often buy options with high Vega.
+• Volatility Trading: Traders expecting a rise in volatility often buy options with high Vega to capitalize on increased premiums.

 5. Rho (ρ)

-Rho measures how an option’s price responds to changes in interest rates.
-It indicates how much the option's price will change for a 1% shift in interest rates.
+Rho measures how sensitive an option’s price is to changes in interest rates.

-• Put Option Rho: Typically negative.
-Rising interest rates reduce the value of put options.
+• Put Option Rho: Negative.
+Rising interest rates decrease the value of put options.

 How to Use Rho?